 The See Leaf product comes in a light-sealed pouch containing 10 small cloths.
 The pouch can easily be slipped into a pocket.
 To use a patch, simply remove it from its envelope and use it to crush a small leaf of the suspected plant, pinching the leaf inside the cloth and rubbing thumb and finger together.
 The manufacturer strongly suggests wearing a glove while crushing the leaf.

-If the leaf contains urushiol, the chemical in the cloth will react with it, turning a bright pink.
+If the leaf contains urushiol, the chemical in the cloth will react with it, turning bright pink.
 If you don't see pink, you are safe—the plant is not poison ivy.

 To test for poison oak or poison sumac, the process is slightly different.
-Cut a small nick out of a branch or stem of the suspected plant, wait for sap to ooze up in the wound, the rub the sensing patch against the wound to absorb some of the sap.
+Cut a small nick out of a branch or stem of the suspected plant, wait for the sap to ooze up in the wound, the rub the sensing patch against the wound to absorb some of the sap.
 Once again, if there is urushiol present, the cloth will turn bright pink, identifying the plant as poison oak or poison sumac.

 The cloth should be throw away after use, and make sure to thoroughly wash the gloves or knife you used to take the sample.
 If you have come into contact with the plants, now is the time to thoroughly wash all skin and to launder clothing, since you likely have time to remove the urushiol oils before they cause a skin reaction.